If you are experiencing infertility, one of the options is to undergo intrauterine insemination (IUI) treatment.

-Insufficient cervical mucus, irregular menstrual periods or unexplained infertility are also reasons why IUI treatment might not work for some patients.
+Insufficient cervical mucus, irregular menstrual periods, or unexplained infertility are also reasons why IUI treatment might not work for some patients.

 Although IUI is not as invasive as IVF, there are still some risks involved such as infection and allergic reaction to medications.
-However, this procedure tends to carry less risks than IVF which might also influence your decision for using IUI or IVF.
+However, this procedure tends to carry fewer risks than IVF which might also influence your decision for using IUI or IVF.

 IUI is known for being relatively painless, cheap & cost-effective.
 Some women report feeling more relaxed before an IUI because it’s a shorter process.

-It can provide fertility benefits in cases of infertility caused by male factor issues or if the fallopian tubes have been blocked/damaged due to infections, surgeries etc.
+It can provide fertility benefits in cases of infertility caused by male factor issues or if the fallopian tubes have been blocked/damaged due to infections, surgeries, etc.